 Now I make the sauce myself…kind of.
 I don’t usually have access to fresh tomatoes good enough to cook down into my own sauce, so I cheat and used canned.
 It’s not exactly “homemade”, but I can control the ingredients, flavor, and accents much better than buying jarred sauce.

-My favorite way to make this is with good homemade meatballs!
+My favorite way to make this sauce though is with good homemade meatballs!

 You can use whatever brand of sauce and tomatoes that you want, but you’ll discover different brands lend very different flavors to the end result.
 Experiment and find your favorite, but be aware that the amount of seasonings you will need can vary greatly if you don’t use the same base ingredients that I am using.

 Start by sautéing some thinly sliced and chopped onion in olive oil over medium-low heat.
 While the onions are cooking, start your meatballs.
 Stir the onions frequently and cook until translucent.